-usually with an EP additive or solid For a grease to be effective, a small consistency under high shear additive like molybdenum disulfide. amount of oil must separate from the conditions.
-The shear stability test Vapor Pressure thickener (usually less than 3%).
+Grease needs to maintain its characteristics to the grease. usually with an EP additive or solid For a grease to be effective, a small consistency under high shear additive like molybdenum disulfide. amount of oil must separate from the conditions.
+The shear stability test Vapor Pressure the NLGI (National Lubricating Grease pumping grease in centralized systems signifies a stable thickener under high evaporate.